To prevent problems with your waste during the hot weather, take a look at our tips below.

 - Don't leave cooked food waste exposed in the kitchen where it could attract flies.
 Maggots can

-appear within '8 to 12' hours of eggs being laid by flies in warm weather.
-They will only appear if
+appear within eight to 12 hours of eggs being laid by flies in warm weather.
+They'll only appear if

 flies have been able to settle on uncovered food and lay their eggs.

-- Don't leave cat or dog food out uncovered for the same reason.
+- Don't leave cat or dog food out uncovered is this could also attract flies.

 - Wrap food waste carefully before you put it in the bin.

-- Squeeze the air out of bags used to contain food waste before they are tied and put in the bin.
+- Squeeze the air out of bags used to contain food waste before they're tied and put in the bin.